varsha-lab2028/NeuroFlow/README.md

 ## 🔮 Roadmap

+- [ ] Letter module UI (Level 2 — b/d/p/q)
-- [ ] TFLite conversion for on-device inference (currently Flask server)
+- [ ] Words module (Level 3)
-- [ ] Fine-tune models on real LSM9DS1 / MPU6050 hardware data
+- [ ] Fine-tune models on larger hardware-collected datasets
-- [ ] Level 3 — Words implementation
+- [ ] On-device TFLite inference (currently runs via Python script)
 - [ ] Browser extension for reading mode across any webpage
-- [ ] Expand language support beyond English letters

 ---

 ## 📄 License

-This project was built for educational and research purposes as part of the WitchHunt Hackathon.
+Built for educational and research purposes as part of the WitchHunt Hackathon.

+---

+*Glitchmore Girls — building at the intersection of neuroscience and technology.*